mavlink/mavlink-devguide/en/services/parameter.md

 ### Write Parameters {#write}

-Before attempting to write any parameters, the GCS must first [read the full parameter list](#read_all) at least once (a GCS does not have its own list of the parameters on startup).
+Parameters can be written individually by sending the parameter name and value pair to the GCS.

-Subsequently parameters can be written individually by sending the parameter name and value pair to the GCS.
+> **Note** Before writing any parameters, a GCS will usually first read the [read the full parameter list](#read_all) at least once (in order to populate the current values for parameters).

 The sequence of operations for setting a parameter is shown below: